lawrencemulders/cryptoapp/README.md

 To containerize this application, several steps are to be performed.
 The following prerequesites are assumed:
 - Docker desktop is installed
-- Able to run commands with this project as active directory
+- Able to run commands with this project as active directory in a suitable IDE

 The application contains the necessary Dockerfile to containerize and create the image.
 However, 2 commands must be executed to initialize the scheduling:
 - docker build -t python-cryptoapp -f docker/Dockerfile .